Fire Fighting Foam (AFFF) Lawsuit

 Military, Aviation, and Fire Fighter organizations are warning their members about the dangers of being exposed to AFFF and making huge changes as a result.
-However, the exposure of AFFF can spread so whether you were working in the facilities or spent time near one, you may have been exposed to AFFF.
-Exposure to PFAS in AFFF has been linked to:
+However, the exposure of AFFF can spread, so whether you were working in the facilities or spent time near one, you may have been exposed to AFFF.

-The attorneys of Douglas & London have experience representing clients who have been injured due to PFAS exposure.
-Gary Douglas, who is a founding partner of Douglas & London, served as co-lead counsel in a litigation representing victims of PFAS exposure and secured a $671 million settlement.
-This was after our attorneys were able to secure verdicts of $1.6 million, $5.1 million and $12.5 million.
+The attorneys of Douglas & London have experience representing clients who have suffered from toxic chemical exposure.
+Gary Douglas, who is a founding partner of Douglas & London, served as co-lead counsel in litigation representing victims of PFAS exposure and secured a $671 million settlement.
+This was after our attorneys were able to secure verdicts of $1.6 million, $5.1 million, and $12.5 million.

 File a AFFF Contamination Lawsuit with Douglas & London